jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 You may need to scope these policies granularly to user groups to maximize value on these policies, you can import User Groups from Entra by going to Settings > Cloud Apps > User Groups > Import User Group > Office365.

-For example, you may want to apply different access policy to different users, maybe a particularly group should only be signing in from a Zscaler IP then you can select the User group in the access policy and do a IP Tag Does not equal ZScalar with action of block.
+For example, you may want to apply different access policy to different users, maybe a particularly group should only be signing in from a Zscaler IP then you can select the User group in the access policy and do a IP Tag Does not equal Zscaler with action of block.

 ![image](https://github.com/user-attachments/assets/820e6f04-95d7-41f9-b798-bdea80661e7a)

 ## Integrate with third party Secure Web Gateways For Discovery

 This will enable your Web gateway to hook into the MDA Cloud app Broker getting you the visibility from the web gateway, note if you leverage web proxy on the MDE device already it will hit MDE/MDA before it hits web gateway anyway from what I have experienced with Zscaler.
-This means you can use both with no extra configuration and get that double layer of protection but bear in mind that the Zscalar logs will not reflect 1:1 with MDE logs.
+This means you can use both with no extra configuration and get that double layer of protection but bear in mind that the Zscaler logs will not reflect 1:1 with MDE logs.

 If you leverage the discovery with 3rd party web gateways you do not need to generate the block scripts as it is done automatically.